luojiahai/luojiahai.github.io/content/posts/transformers-inference.md

 but can provide additional quality of life.
 See the [task summary](https://huggingface.co/docs/transformers/task_summary) for examples of use.

-The `pipeline()` is a utility factory method to build a `Pipeline`.
-Given a task, it returns an instance of a concrete `Pipeline` class which contains instances (model/tokenizer) and processes (preprocessing/forward/postprocessing) to run inference on the specified task.
+The `pipeline()` is a utility factory method to build a `Pipeline` given a task.
 Call the pipeline instance to generate the model outputs.

 There are multiple ways to fetch pretrained models to run inference: